d3/d3-transition/README.md

 <a name="transition_call" href="#transition_call">#</a> <i>transition</i>.<b>call</b>(<i>function</i>[, <i>arguments…</i>])

-Invokes the specified *function* (exactly once), passing in this transition along with any optional *arguments*.
+Invokes the specified *function* exactly once, passing in this transition along with any optional *arguments*.
 Returns this transition.
 This is equivalent to invoking the function by hand but facilitates method chaining.
 For example, to set several attributes in a reusable function:

 ```js
 function color(transition, fill, stroke) {